LIRWM/project-2-todolist/README.md

 - Task priorities (High, Medium, Low) with visual indicators
 - Priority filtering
 - Task sorting (by priority and name)
+- Task editing with instant save
+- Animation effects for delete and save actions

 ## Technologies
 - HTML5